PawseySC/hpc-container-training/_episodes/31-bestpractices.md

       && make ${OSU_MAKE_OPTIONS} \
       && make install \
       && ldconfig \
-      # remove the build directory now that the library is installed
+      # remove the build directory now that the library is installed \
       && cd / \
       && rm -rf /tmp/osu-build
 ```
-{: .docker}
+{: .source}

 > ## Using abstraction and specific versions
 > In the above example, we have use of explicit versions to ensure **build-time**